panicmechanic/ZMD/Readme.md

 - Fix pathing to walk as close as possible if in fov and path is blocked.***
 - Torch colours and back/fore colours are still not displayed right, check all values.
-- Figure out how to make color_flash work- Add description to box with auto wrap
+- Figure out how to make color_flash work
+- Add description to box with auto wrap
 - Give description window and character/level up window borders.

 - I think go_to_last_seen functionality is broken.